Halsu/halsu-plugins-for-streaming/README.md

 For depth-of-field effects:
 1. Set **Vignette blend mode** to Modulate Blur (Edge) or Modulate Blur (Center).
-2. Adjust vignette controls to create tilt-shift or soft focus effects without a depth map.
+2. Adjust vignette controls to limit the blur effect to the center or to the edges.

 ---